colbylwilliams/lab-scripts/README.md

 **_X2Go is the recommended Remote Desktop solution for Linux VMs in Azure Lab Services.
 It provides the smoothest and most performant experience._**

-Using X2Go requires two steps:
+Using X2Go requires three steps: _(If you're a student with a Lab VM that already has X2Go installed, skip the first step)_

 1. [Install the X2Go server](#install-x2go-server) on the Lab (template) VM using one of the three scripts below.
 2. [Install the X2Go client](#install-x2go-client) software on your local machine to connect to the remote VM.
+3. [Create an X2Go session](#create-x2go-session) in the X2Go client to connect to your Lab (remote) VM.

 ### Install X2Go Server